-^{4.} In principle, FCA is able to account for polysemy of terms; see the discussion of open issues in Section 6.
+^{6.} In principle, FCA is able to account for polysemy of terms.
+However, in this paper we neglect this aspect.

-^{5.} As the terms to be ordered hierarchically are given there is no need to measure the lexical precision.
+^{7.} As the terms to be ordered hierarchically are given there is no need to measure the lexical precision.

 Figure 4: Example for an automatically acquired concept hierarchy O{auto} (left) compared to the reference concept hierarchy O{ref} (right)